Mentorship Programs

 Career Mentorship

-1. Attendance of an online one-hour group mentoring workshop on November 21, 2024;
+1. Attendance of an online one-hour group mentoring workshop in late November (date TBA);

 2. Participation in an hour-long 1-1 mentoring session to provide advice on the topics of interest.